Expert Job Search Advice

-During my lengthy job search (I’m available) I’ve written and collected a lot of blog postings.
+During my lengthy job search I’ve written and collected a lot of blog postings.
 Despite experts continuing to insist, you can blog your way to a new job, I’m not convinced that will work for everyone.
-So I’ve collected together in one place the best advice and resources both on my website and elsewhere.
+So I’ve collected together in one place the best advice and resources I found during my own lengthy job searches.
+I also pruned the external links in 2026 as few websites seem to maintain working links for twenty plus years.
+Some publishers clearly don’t understand that time is money, this website basically makes me no money and has cost me so much time, so my patience with other people’s shittier websites and inability to maintain even a basic level of functionality is zero.
+I’m going to delete the link and get on with the rest of my life.

 My Posts